wmorgan/dcos-docs/1.7/administration/installing/cloud/aws.md

 published: true
 ---

-# Overview

-This document explains how to install DC/OS via AWS.
+You can create a DC/OS cluster for Amazon Web Services (AWS) by using the DC/OS template on AWS CloudFormation.

+Depending on the DC/OS services that you install, you might have to modify the DC/OS templates to suit your needs.
+For more information, see [Scaling the DC/OS cluster in AWS][1].

 # System requirements

 ## Hardware

-In order to [use](/usage/) all of the services offered in DC/OS you should choose

-Selecting smaller-sized VMs is not recommended, and selecting fewer VMs will likely cause certain resource-intensive services such as distributed datastores not to work properly (from installation issues to operational limitations).
+An Amazon EC2 <a href="https://aws.amazon.com/ec2/pricing/" target="_blank">m3.xlarge</a> instance.
+Selecting smaller-sized VMs is not recommended, and selecting fewer VMs will likely cause certain resource-intensive services, such as distributed datastores, to not work properly.

 ## Software

-You will need an AWS account.
+- An AWS account.

-Also, in order to access nodes in the DC/OS cluster you will need `ssh` installed and configured.
+- SSH installed and configured.
+This is required for accessing nodes in the DC/OS cluster.

 # Install DC/OS